Extraction tests

 Analytical methods

-• High-performance liquid chromatography (HPLC): identification and determination of polar organic compounds (additives, residues, plasticizers, antioxidants).
+- High-performance liquid chromatography (HPLC): identification and quantification of polar organic compounds (additives, residues, plasticizers, antioxidants).

-• Gas chromatography (GC-MS): detection of volatile and semi-volatile organic compounds.
+- Gas chromatography-MS: detection of volatile and semi-volatile organic compounds.

-These methods allow a qualitative and quantitative analysis of the extracted components, according to ISO, EN standards or European regulations (in particular Regulation (EC) No. 1935/2004 on materials in contact with foodstuffs).
+These methods allow for qualitative and quantitative analysis of extracted components, according to ISO, EN standards or European regulations (in particular Regulation (EC) No 1935/2004 on materials in contact with foodstuffs).

-For targeted analyses, also see the global and specific migration test , the dosage of heavy metals by ICP-MS or HPLC chromatography .
+For targeted analyses, also consider global and specific migration testing , heavy metal analysis by ICP-MS , or HPLC chromatography .

 Industrial applications